 PayPal was founded in 1998 (as Confinity, later merging with Elon Musk’s X.com in 2000).
 The company went public in 2002, was acquired by eBay for $1.5B, and spun off as an independent public company in 2015.
 As of 2025: ~24,000 employees, $33.2B annual revenue (4.3% YoY growth), ~$37-42B market cap.
 PayPal operates in 200+ countries with 400M+ active accounts.

-Architecture note: The paypal-mcp-server repo (8 stars, 9 commits, 2 contributors) is a thin entry point.
-The real substance lives in paypal/agent-toolkit (181 stars, 168 commits, 11 contributors), which also supports OpenAI Agent SDK, LangChain, and Vercel AI SDK.
+Architecture note: The paypal-mcp-server repo (9 stars, 9 commits, 2 contributors) is a thin entry point — no code has been committed since October 28, 2025.
+The real substance lives in paypal/agent-toolkit (188 stars, 11 contributors), which also supports OpenAI Agent SDK, LangChain, and Vercel AI SDK.
+In November 2025, PayPal moved the MCP server code out of agent-toolkit into its own repo.
 This review focuses on the MCP server interface.

 What It Does